 Cremation is a very popular method of final farewell in Australia.
-In fact, over 70% of deaths in Australia will end in cremation.
+In fact, more than 70% of deaths in Australia will end in cremation.
 The advantages of cremation are significant.
 Not only are they much more affordable, but they provide much more flexibility for families wanting to place a loved one’s final remains outside of a cemetery.

-Often the most difficult decision for families is to decide what the right method of final farewell is for their loves ones.
+Often the most difficult decision for families is to decide on the right method of final farewell for their loves ones.
 “When families are making their choice of the urn,” says Sherri Hauer, the vice president of products & services at Forest Lawn Memorial-Parks & Mortuaries, “it’s important that they have a sense of the loved ones they are celebrating.”

-The most important thing to keep in mind when planning a ashes ceremony is the nature of the person being farewell, and the nature of their relationship with the ones saying goodbye.
-This guide will take you through some of the options available and also provide some tips for planning.
+The most important thing to keep in mind when planning a ceremony when someone is cremated is the nature of the person being farewelled and the nature of their relationship with the ones saying goodbye.
+This guide will take you through some of the options available for memorials and also provide some tips for planning.

-If you are hesitant to choose cremation because you would like to have a funeral service, there is no reason for concern.
+If you are hesitant to choose cremation because you would like to have a traditional funeral service, there is no reason for concern.
 In many instances families will hold a traditional funeral service, with the actual cremation process carried out after the service is complete.
 This also allows for an open casket if you wish.

 After the funeral service, you will still need to decide on final placement of the ashes.
 In some instances this allows for a more intimate ceremony, often where family alone attend.

 An increasingly common form of final farewell is a tree-planting ceremony.
-Trees represent life, and turning your loved into into a tree after death is seen by many as a way to create a enduring, living memory.
+Trees represent life, and turning your loved one into into a tree after death is seen by many as a way to create an enduring, living memory.
 This is particularly appropriate for anyone who had a strong affiliation with nature, or for families who would feel most connected to their loved one in nature.